MatL3w/CryptoPortfolioREST_API/README.md

  - **Helmet.js** was added to increase security.
  - **Morgan**  to logging
  - Changed uncrypted transimission to encrypted using **HTTPS and WSS**.
 The key and certificate are Intentionally included.
+ - i have to remove encryption transmission because with selfsigned certificate are problems to testing this backend application with its front-end part using webbrowser
 # Technologies
 Projest is created with:
 * nodejs version: 19.8.1